 10,000 steps a day for a normal weight

-In short, this research found that if you walk 10,000 steps a day, you tend to have normal weight compared to people who average about 6,000 steps a day or so.
+In short, this research found that if you walk 10,000 steps a day, you tend to have normal weight compared to people who average about 6,000 daily steps or so.

-It’s not just about losing weight; by walking regularly, you could stimulate your vascular health in an uncomplicated way – improving your blood sugar, blood pressure and cholesterol.
+It’s however not just about achieving your weight loss goals.
+By moving your body regularly, you could stimulate your vascular health in an uncomplicated way.
+In consequence, you improve your blood sugar, blood pressure, and cholesterol.
 This contributes to the treatment and prevention of many chronic diseases.

 How many steps per day are recommended?